University-of-Adelaide-Bx-Masters/Public_Health_Microbial_Genomics/Practicals/practical_2.md

 <img width="1265" height="342" alt="image" src="https://github.com/user-attachments/assets/663749fc-2dad-4df5-80a6-0cfb8ecc15a0" />

-The command we ran above generally autodetects an appropriate bacterial schemea to use.
-However their may be times where an incorrect schema is selected by the `mlst` tool.
+The command we ran above generally autodetects an appropriate bacterial scheme to use.
+However their may be times where an incorrect scheme is selected by the `mlst` tool.
 This can happen for example between closeley related bacterial species (e.g. shigella and e.coli), where the house keeping genes are genetically similar.
-To overcome this, you can force `mlst` to use a specific scheme by adding the option `--schema` followed by the name of the schema - in our case we are working with salmonella samples so we will use the `salmonella` schema:
+To overcome this, you can force `mlst` to use a specific scheme by adding the option `--schema` followed by the name of the scheme - in our case we are working with salmonella samples so we will use the `salmonella` scheme:

 ```bash
 mlst --scheme salmonella --quiet assembly/ERR10479021.fasta